RickStrahl/BlogPosts/2019-02/Using-.NET-Standard-with-Full-Framework-.NET/UsingNetStandardWithFullFrameworkNet.md

 ## .NET Standard and Full Framework .NET
 One of the supported Runtimes for .NET Standard 2.0 is the full .NET Framework.

-For full framework the .NET Standard story unfortunately is a bit confusing because although all versions of .NET 4.6.1 and later are .NET Standard 2.0 compliant, **some version are more compatible than others**.
+For full framework the .NET Standard story unfortunately is a bit confusing because although all versions of .NET 4.6.1 and later are .NET Standard 2.0 compliant, **some versions are more compatible than others**.

 .NET 4.6.1, 4.6.2, .NET 4.7 and 4.7.1 all have **partial** .NET Standard support in the natively shipped runtimes, but they still are .NET Standard compliant by adding additional runtime dependencies into your output folder to provide the missing functionality.
 NuGet along with the runtime targeting handles automatically adding those dependencies to your projects to provide the needed runtime support for those extra features.
 A lot of those assemblies override behavior from the base framework and .NET uses runtime redirects to route api calls to the appropriate assemblies rather than than mscorlib.dll or other system assemblies.